Tanuja0010/Tanuja0010/README.md

 # 💫 About Me:
 B.Tech Computer Engineering student with strong foundations in DSA, full-stack development, and machine learning.
-Experienced in building real-world projects using React, Node.js, and Flask.
+Experienced in building real-world projects.
 Passionate about problem-solving and developing user-centric applications, aiming to grow as a product-focused software engineer.

 ## 🌐 Socials: